maghoff/infix/README.md

     }
     // The numbers 100..1 are logged in descending order

+The memoizing comes with a small constant time overhead.
+As in any optimization situation, choosing the most efficient strategy is a matter of measuring in a real scenario.
+However, the following rules of thumb hold true:

-For one-off expressions, the non-memoizing evaluator is the most efficient.
-For loops like the above, the memoizing evaluator is about 10 times quicker than the non-memoizing evaluator.
-Still, explicitly compiling the expression and directly referencing the function is an additional ~10 times faster.
+ * For one-off expressions, the non-memoizing evaluator is the most efficient
+ * The greater the complexity of the custom number provider, the smaller the difference between `compilerFor`, `memoizing.compilerFor` and `evaluatorFor`
+ * The greater the complexity of the given expression, the smaller the difference between `compilerFor` and `memoizing.compilerFor`
+ * The greater the complexity of the given expression, the greater the difference between any compiled version and `evaluatorFor`

 For even more eager compilation, it is possible to generate the JavaScript source code for the generated functions by using `infix.codegen`: